 ARMC has provided quality healthcare since 1956.
 We look forward to the exciting future that lies ahead while ARMC continues to remain focused on our vision to be our community’s choice for healthcare through their lifetime.
 Our specific intention is to provide our patients with more – more services, more comfort, more privacy.
 We envision our new medical center as a place of solace for the community; a healing, caring environment where patients feel welcomed and relaxed.

-The 120,000 square foot facility is built on a 28-acre lot and developed with the following amenities:
+The main campus located on Griffin Street is a 120,000 square foot facility built on a 28-acre lot and developed with the following amenities:

 - 25 private in-patient rooms including 3 Labor, Delivery and Post Partum suites with a whirlpool tub in each OB suite

-- All patient rooms will have sleeping accommodations for family members
+- All patient rooms at the main campus have sleeping accommodations for family members

 - The Surgical Department includes 3 surgical suites plus one procedure room as compared to a total of two suites in our existing facility